Kingston Medical Malpractice Attorneys

 - Failure to diagnose or the misdiagnosis of a medical condition

 - Improper or inadequate treatment of a medical condition

 - Failure to fully inform a patient of the risks of treatment

 - Prescribing the wrong medication or wrong dose of medication

 We understand that being the victim of medical malpractice is a traumatic experience when the person or facility you entrusted with your health did you harm.
 We will do everything we can to help you obtain compensation.
-Please see our dental malpractice, birth injuries, and nursing home neglect and abuse pages for more information about these specific medical claims.
+Please see our birth injuries and nursing home neglect and abuse pages for more information about these specific medical claims.

 Hospitals may be vicariously liable for employee mistakes.

 Patients and their families rely on a hospital’s expertise in hiring nurses and other staff, and in choosing the physicians who have privileges in their facilities.
 When a hospital’s doctors, nurses, or staff members cause harm to patients, the hospital may be held vicariously liable for their mistakes.
 Hospitals also supply doctors with medical equipment and supplies – such as gloves, surgical instruments, and medical devices – and may be liable when contamination of any of this equipment contributes to patient injuries.

 If you feel that you or someone you love has been the victim of medical malpractice, please contact Basch & Keegan today for a free consultation.
 We will meet with you in your home or hospital room if you are unable to come to our offices.